lrmpsm53/simple_audio_web_player/README.md

 ## Decription
 This small script (23.6 kb) will generate an audio player on your web page.
 The package includes css icons and styles.

-Internet explorer 11 is supported (but this is not accurate).
+Internet explorer 11 is unsupported.

 Icons taken from the site https://remixicon.com/.